Street food in South Korea: Popular street food locations

-Traditionally street food was only seen at markets or on crowded streets, but it is now more widespread.
-In some regions dedicated street food streets have been built.
+Traditionally, street food was only seen at markets or on crowded streets, but in recent years, street food has become more widespread.
+In some regions, dedicated street food streets have been built.

-Busan: Kkangtong Market was the first permanent night market in South Korea.
-There are a lot of exotic street foods.
-You can taste fusion rice ball with Japanese pork and kimchi, Vietnamese deep-fried dumplings, mie goreng which means Indonesian fried noodles, and so on.
+Kkangtong Market: Kkangtong Market in Busan was the first permanent night market to appear in South Korea.
+There are many exotic street foods, including fusion rice balls with Japanese pork and kimchi, Vietnamese deep-fried dumplings, mie goreng (Indonesian fried noodles), and more.

-Myeong-dong: Myeong-dong is very popular for street foods.
-From traditional food such as chicken skewers to unique new concepts of food such as deep-fried blue crab, grilled scallops and more.
-The street food of Myeong-dong has become famous.
-Most foreign tourists who visit Myeong-dong make have their meals at the stalls.
+Myeong-dong: Myeong-dong is very popular for street foods, featuring traditional foods like chicken skewers as well as unique foods like deep-fried blue crab and grilled scallops.
+The street food of Myeong-dong has become popular among foreign tourists.
 There are 200 stalls in Myeong-dong, half of which are food stalls.

-Hongdae: Hongdae, also called the Mecca of Youth, has many street foods that captivate young people and tourists.
-Korean street foods such as tteokbokki, dakgangjeong, hotteok, fish cake, bungeoppang, rice cake skewers, and global foods such as churros, crepes, and takoyaki are located.
+Hongdae: Hongdae, also called the Mecca of Youth, has a large variety of street foods.
+There are Korean street foods such as tteokbokki, dakgangjeong, hotteok, fish cake, bungeoppang, and rice cake skewers, and global foods such as churros, crepes, and takoyaki.

-Noryangjin: Noryanjin's street food is formed around exit 1 of the Noryangjin (Subway line 1) where many street vendors gather.
-At lunch time this area is crowded with students.
-Recently Noryanjing has become popular with tourists after publicity on social media started by international students.
+Noryangjin: Noryangjin's street food can be found near exit 1 of Noryangjin (Subway line 1), where many street vendors gather.
+During lunchtimes, the area is often crowded with students.
+Recently, Noryanjing has become popular with tourists after publicity on social media started by international students.